Nash Rambler: 1953

 The Rambler received its first restyling in 1953 and resembled the "senior" Nash models that had received all-new "Airflyte" styling the year before.
 The new styling was again credited to Italian automobile designer Battista "Pinin" Farina.
 The hood line was lowered and a new hood ornament, designed by George Petty was optional.
 The "racy" ornament "was a sexy woman leaning into the future, bust down, and pointing the way."

 The standard engines were increased with manual transmission cars receiving a 184 CID I6 producing 85 hp, while a 90 hp 195.6 CID I6 powered cars with the optional "Hydra-Matic" automatic supplied by General Motors.
 The Custom models added Nash's "Weather Eye" heating and ventilation system, as well as a radio as standard equipment, with the convertible and hardtop versions all getting a continental tire at no extra cost.

 The marketing campaign focused on the Nash Rambler as a second family car.
 Advertisements also featured the wife of Jimmy Stewart and her Country Club 2-door hardtop she described as "a woman's dream-of-a-car come true!" and promoting buyers to spend "one wonderful hour" test driving to discover how "among two-car families – four out of five prefer to drive their Rambler."

 A survey of owners of 1953 Ramblers conducted by Popular Mechanics indicated the majority listed their car's economy as the feature they like best.
 After they had driven a total of 1500000 mi, owners' complaints included a lack of rear-seat legroom, water leaks, and poor dimmer switch position, but none of the Rambler drivers rated acceleration as unsatisfactory.
 Fully 29 percent had no complaints and "only four percent of Rambler owners described the car as too small and 67 percent rated their Ramblers as excellent over-all."

-Production for the model year was 31,788 and included 9 Deliveryman models in the station wagon body, 15,255 Country Club hardtops, 10,598 Convertible Landaus, 10,600 Custom station wagons (of which 3,536 were in the Greenbrier trim and 7,035 with 3M's DI-NOC simulated wood-grain trim), and 1,114 standard wagons.
+Production for the model year was 31,788 and included 9 Deliveryman models in the station wagon body, 15,255 Country Club hardtops, 10,598 Convertible Landaus, 10,600 station wagons (of which 3,536 were in the Greenbrier trim and 7,035 were Customs, with 3M's DI-NOC simulated wood-grain trim), and 1,114 standard wagons.